Rubbermaid LunchBlox Medium

 - Weight13.6 ounces

 The Wildkin Whale Blue Lunch Box is marketed to teenagers but if you remove the kid-friendly giraffe label no one will know the difference.
 Inside is all the room you need for a couple of sandwiches, chips, a salad and a drink although because the compartment is not sectionalized, you’ll need to make an either/or decision when it comes to a hot or cold lunch.
 The insulation is robust enough to keep a container of pasta warm until lunch, there’s a mesh pocket on the inside for holding miscellaneous items like a toothbrush or some prepackaged moist towelettes and the handle is strong and fairly comfortable when the box is full.
 The whole thing is PVC, BPA & phthalate-free and durable enough to stand up to the rigors of the jobsite.
+Be sure to also check our guide to the best insulated food bags for more great products like this.

 - Weight7.2 ounces

 An Under Armour lunch box?
 That’s right.
 And a pretty nice one too.
 In this case the maker of athletic undergarments has joined forces with Thermos to create a lunch box that means business.
 The first thing you’ll notice when you open it is the hard shell PEVA lining.
 If you’re like us you thought “Woohoo!
 No more squished sandwiches!”
-(Okay so we need to get out more.)
+(Okaymass-producing so we need to get out more.)
 Beyond that though there’s plenty of other stuff to like including a comfortable rubber molded handle, an exterior zippered pocket, plenty of ISOTEC foam insulation and a durable 420D polyester shell.
 That hard PEVA lining is also PVC free and makes the box super easy to clean.
 Toss in an uber-attractive price point and the fact that it’s available in a variety of color schemes and you may have the best lunch cooler around.

 - BrandUnder Armour